unpackdev/solgo/README.md

 You can try to play with the code here: [Go Play Tools](https://goplay.tools/snippet/G6jmkP3L1mr) Sometimes it works, sometimes it does not, returns 502.
 If it does not work, you can try to run it locally.

+## Development Setup

+To set up the development environment for this project, follow these steps:

+1. **Go 1.19+**: Make sure you have Go version 1.19 or higher installed.
+You can find installation instructions [here](https://golang.org/doc/install).

+2. **Java**: You need Java version 11 or higher installed to generate the parser.
+You can download Java from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+After installing Java, make sure to set the `JAVA_HOME` environment variable to the location of your Java installation.

+3. **ANTLR4**: The ANTLR4 parser generator is already included in this repository as .jar files, which can be found in the [antlr](/antlr) directory.
+You don't need to build it separately.
+The current version used is 4.13.0.

+Once you have completed these steps, you can start developing and testing your changes.
+To run the tests, use the command `make test` from the root directory of the repository.

+The parser files are already generated and can be found in the [parser](/parser) directory.
+If you want to regenerate the parser, use the command `make generate` from the root directory of the repository.
+This will regenerate the parser files and place them in the [parser](/parser) directory.

 ## Contributing